Constitution of California: History

-The constitution has undergone numerous changes since its original drafting.
+The Constitution of California has undergone numerous changes since its original drafting.
 It was rewritten from scratch several times before the drafting of the current 1879 constitution, which has itself been amended or revised (see below).

 In response to widespread public disgust with the powerful railroads that controlled California's politics and economy at the start of the 20th century, Progressive Era politicians pioneered the concept of aggressively amending the state constitution by initiative in order to remedy perceived evils.
 From 1911, the height of the U.S. Progressive Era, to 1986, the California Constitution was amended or revised over 500 times.

 The constitution gradually became increasingly bloated, leading to abortive efforts towards a third constitutional convention in 1897, 1914, 1919, 1930, 1934 and 1947.
 By 1962, the constitution had grown to 75,000 words, which at that time was longer than any other state constitution but Louisiana's.

 That year, the electorate approved the creation of a California Constitution Revision Commission, which worked on a comprehensive revision of the constitution from 1964 to 1976.
 The electorate ratified the commission's revisions in 1966, 1970, 1972, and 1974, but rejected the 1968 revision, whose primary substantive effect would have been to make the state's superintendent of schools into an appointed rather than an elected official.
 The Commission ultimately removed about 40,000 words from the constitution.